-Then there comes another issue: What about public surveillance?
+Then there come some other issues: What about public surveillance?
 Should cameras be placed in public places?
 Are security cameras an invasion of privacy?
 What are the CCTV advantages and disadvantages?

-According to the debate of whether surveillance cameras should be put in public areas, like schools, stores, libraries, airports, bars and clubs, some individuals feel more secure with the cameras, while other citizens and privacy advocates feel nervous about the idea of someone watching them every time they are out in public.
+In a debate about whether surveillance cameras should be put in public areas, like schools, stores, libraries, airports, bars and clubs, some individuals feel more secure with the cameras, while other citizens and privacy advocates feel nervous about the fact that they are under surveillance every time they are out in public.

 Let’s take a closer look at the pros and cons of CCTV in public places.